Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Two-stage Coarse-to-fine robust tensor completion framework

 \subsection{Global robust tensor completion with M-estimator and tensor ring rank}

 In robust tensor completion, the predominant measure of error is the $\ell_1$-norm of the error residual \cite{goldfarb2014robust,huang2020robust,jiang2019robust}.
-The $\ell_1$-norm based tensor completion algorithms aim to solve
+The $\ell_1$-norm-based tensor completion algorithms aim to solve

 where $\operatorname{rank}_t(\mathcal{X})$ denotes the rank of tensor $\mathcal{X}$, which varies depending on different definitions of the tensor rank.
-For the optimization problem \eqref{eq:rtrcl1}, it is always assumed that the error term $\mathcal{E}$ is sparse, i.e., the are only few occurrences of outliers.
+For the optimization problem \eqref{eq:rtrcl1}, it is always assumed that the error term $\mathcal{E}$ is sparse, i.e., {there} are only {a} few outliers.
 In the case where a large number of observed entries are perturbed by outliers, $\mathcal{E}$ is no longer sparse in general, and a solution to \eqref{eq:rtrcl1} is unreliable.

 The M-estimator has been widely used in robust statistics due to its robustness to outliers.
-Given a tensor $\mathcal{X}$, its M-estimator $F(\mathcal{X})$ can be formed as a sum of functions of the data, i.e., $F(\mathcal{X})=\sum_{i_1\ldots i_N}f(\mathcal{X}_{i_1\ldots i_N})$, where $f(.)$ is a function with certain properties.
-Compared with the $\ell_1$-norm, the M-estimator is differentialable at $0$, and is more flexible with different choices of a shape parameter (see Fig. \ref{fig:estimator}).
+Given a tensor $\mathcal{X}$, its M-estimator $F(\mathcal{X})$ can be formed as a sum of functions of the data, i.e., $F(\mathcal{X})=\sum_{i_1\ldots i_N}f(\mathcal{X}_{i_1\ldots i_N})$, where $f(.)$ is a function with certain properties \cite{tyler1987distribution}.
+Compared with the $\ell_1$-norm, the M-estimator is {differentiable} at $0$, and is more flexible with different choices of a shape parameter (see Fig. \ref{fig:estimator}).
 In this work, we introduce an M-estimator with adaptive parameter selection to the robust tensor ring completion task.

 By introducing the M-estimator in \eqref{eq:trc}, we obtain the unconstrained M-estimator-based robust tensor ring completion optimization problem